 If you're interested in a career investigating crimes by collecting, identifying, classifying, and analyzing physical evidence, consider a Digital Forensics specialization within DeVry University’s Justice Administration bachelor’s degree program.
-Your Digital Forensics degree specialization can provide you with the specialized knowledge and expertise, as well as the communication and critical thinking skills needed, to succeed in this field.
+As a student, you can explore the diverse nature of computer crimes, as well as the laws and principles that govern electronic information.

 Learn more about DeVry's Digital Forensics degree specialization online.

 Learn more about the advantages of studying at DeVry University.
 Request more information.

 The Justice Administration degree program with a specialization in Digital Forensics may include these courses:

 This course introduces the study of forensics by outlining integrative aspects of the discipline with those of other sciences.
 Coursework focuses on applying basic forensic techniques used to investigate illegal and unethical activity within a PC or local area network (LAN) environment and then resolving related issues.